blarney-lang/blarney/README.md

 The `KnownNat n` constraint is Haskell's way of saying that it must be possible to convert the type-level number `n` to a value-level number.
-This constraint often appears when a bit-vector with polymorphic width is used.
+This constraint often appears when a bit-vector of polymorphic width is used.
 It is satisfiable for any type-level number, so doesn't really carry any useful information.
 Therefore, we recommend the use of *partial type signatures* in GHC to avoid having